Want to jump straight to the answer? The best website builder for ecommerce for most people is Wix eCommerce.

 BigCommerce is packed with lots of essential features right out of the box.
 Compared to other platforms on this list, it’s probably the most extensive feature list that you’ll find.

-That said, beginners might be wary of BigCommerce.
+But there’s a catch: It’s not the most beginner-friendly website builder.
 That’s because the extra features tend to make things more complex.

 The platform is designed to help larger ecommerce sites scale quickly.
 So, if you’re just starting out, you’ll most likely be paying extra for features that you won’t be using.